GluuFederation/docs-gg-prod/docs/source/index.md

 1. Make sure a token is active;
 1. Make sure a token has the correct scopes to call the endpoint it is requesting.

-Gluu Gateway supports both OAuth and UMA tokens.
-While mechanically the same, scopes have different meanings in OAuth and UMA:
+Gluu Gateway supports both UMA and OAuth tokens.
+While mechanically the same, scopes have different meanings in UMA and OAuth:

 ### UMA scopes
 UMA scopes represent centralized policy evaluation.
 For example, in the Gluu Server, administrators can map UMA scopes to policies, expressed as [UMA RPT Authorization interception scripts](https://gluu.org/docs/ce/admin-guide/custom-script/#uma-2-rpt-authorization-policies).